Latest Giro d’Italia News

 Jim is a UK-based editor and writer at VeloNews.
 After years of dipping his toes into the worlds of cat.3 racing and Haute Route challenges, Jim realized he’s better at writing about bikes than trying to win things on them.

-Ben is the editorial director for VeloNews.
+Ben is the membership director for Outside’s cycling brands: VeloNews, Peloton, Beta, and Roll Massif.
 He has been working in cycling media since 2000, after racing and studying journalism at the University of New Mexico.